Indrajeettiwari07/FlickerApp/README.md

 ### Code Structure
 Code is divided into following Groups
 - APP  group contains the xcode auto generated AppDelegate and custom class Appcoordinator.
-- Constants group contains  Constant file which stores all the constants used across the app.
+- Tabbar group contains the TabBarCoordinator which creates tabbar for the app.
+- Datamanager group contains the file which are responsible for persistance.
-- Utlities contains AlertService protocol, Extension, Helper, Screens, Reachability, Coordinator Protocols.
+- Utlities contains AlertService protocol, Extension, Helper, Screens, Reachability, Coordinator Protocols, Constants.
 This code is reusable generic code used through out the app.
 - Networking group contains all the files related to network layer.
 It contains sub groups of Reachability, NetworkHandler, NetworkRouting, HTTPHandlers, EndPoints and Services.
-- SearchView group contains the *Photo* model and SearchHistroy contains *SearchHistory* model, which being used in the app.
+- Search group contains the *Photo* model and SearchHistroy contains *SearchHistory* model, which being used in the app.
-- SearchView group contains the modules with their respective view, Collection view cells, Presenter, Interactor, Coordinator, Entity.
+- Search, PhotoDetails and SearchHistory group contains the modules with their respective view, Collection view cells, Presenter, Interactor, Coordinator, Entity.
 - SearchView subgroup contains *SearchView* for main Home screen view.
 - SearchHistory subgroup contains *SearchHistory* for showing the list of recently searched strings.
+-PhotoDetail subgroup contains *PhotoDetail* for showing the selected photo.

 ### Unit Tests
 - Unit test are written and provide a code coverage of 81.9 percent. see the screenshot attached.